- KMMS has separate policies for pre-A level, post A level, pre-graduate and post-graduate applicants.

 - Other serious disruption where the school/college/doctor or social worker feels that this information should be considered.

-In these cases an Extenuating Circumstances Form should be requested through KentVision as soon as possible after submitting an application.
+All applicants will be sent a link to the Extenuating Circumstances form via their KentVision portal (details for which will follow the UCAS application).
 The form must also be completed by a teacher, doctor or social worker, as appropriate.
 All forms need to be submitted no later than seven days after the application deadline, so please start this process and obtain relevant documents from relevant people if you think you will need it, well in advance of October.

 This information will be considered by the Admissions Committee during the selection process.
 If an applicant’s circumstances change after submission of this form then the Admissions Operations Manager should be informed.
 The KMMS Admissions Committee will have overall responsibility for assessing the Extenuating Circumstances evidence for individual applicants.
 No circumstances can be considered outside of this process.